Welcome to the Cross-cultural Survey Guidelines!

 These Guidelines were developed as part of the Comparative Survey Design and Implementation (CSDI) Guidelines Initiative.
 The aim of the Initiative was to promote internationally recognized guidelines that highlight best practice for the conduct of multinational, multicultural, or multiregional surveys, which we refer to as “3MC” surveys.The intended audience is researchers and survey practitioners planning or engaged in comparative survey research across cultures or countries.

-to access the guidelines, which cover all aspects of the survey lifecycle.
-Chapters
+See Chapters to access the guidelines, which cover all aspects of the survey lifecycle.

-We welcome your feedback.
-New methodological research and additional documentation about comparative surveys will inform future versions of the CCSG Guidelines.
-You can greatly help us by providing comments and suggestions, or simply alerting us about a topic we need to address.
-Please
+As more documentation and information about comparative surveys become available, we hope to incorporate the lessons learned from these studies into the CCSG Guidelines.
+New methodological research will also inform new versions of the CCSG Guidelines.
+You can greatly help us in these objectives by providing comments and suggestions, or simply alerting us about a topic we need to address.
+Please Contact Us.

 Janet A. Harkness Student Paper Award